nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * **Why?** In addition to helping towards PS2, this deliverable forces you to make some fine-grained product design decisions early, thus giving you a better idea about the complexities that lie ahead, and hence, a better sense of the effort that will be required.

 * ****Task:**** **Collate into a document the _complete_ detailed description of the intended behavior of the MVP version of the product.**
-  * The intended audience for this document is team members, not end users (i.e., this is not a user guide).
+  * The intended audience for this document is team members, not users (i.e., this is not a user guide).
   * Use a medium that is convenient for collaboration (e.g., a GoogleDoc).
   * The content need not be polished.
 Don't waste time in formatting, copy editing etc.
   * **For each feature, specify the following:**